What is The Township?

 The Township is a place that you can live to the fullest.
-The housing opportunities at The Township include “main street” loft apartments, condominiums, townhouses, independent living and single family residences all within a short walk to many everyday services and most importantly the center of activity at The Township.
-The Township also boast a state of the art fitness and wellness center located near the town center.
-The facility will have numerous offerings including a spa, fitness facilities and wellness programs.
-The unique partnership formed between the Club and St. Dominic Health Services offers customers a full range of wellness programs not to mention the luxuries of a resort style spa.
+The housing opportunities at The Township include “main street” loft apartments, condominiums, townhouses, independent living, and single-family residences all within a short walk to many everyday services and most importantly the center of activity at The Township.
+The Township also boasts a state of the art fitness and wellness center located near the town center.
+The facility will have numerous offerings including a spa, fitness facilities, and wellness programs.
+The unique partnership formed between the Club and St. Dominic Health Services offers customers a full range of wellness programs not to mention the luxuries of a resort-style spa.
 In addition, several places of worship, schools, a college, and community facilities are located within walking distance, placing The Township at the center of all life’s needs.

 Living in The Township includes walking around our two – seven-acre lakes, strolling on sidewalks next to tree-lined streets, and relaxing in pocket parks and other green spaces scattered throughout the neighborhood, not to mention close access to the City of Ridgeland multi-use / bike path that traverses the beautiful Natchez Trace Parkway.